shigon255/AI_Final_Auto_Aiming/README.md

 ## How to control
 + Press W key to move your mouse to the detect object on images
 + Press R key to move your mouse in FPS game(Since the mouse position will be at the middle of the screen)

-## Open/Close the aiming system
-+ Press "W" key to activate the aiming system, the mouse will move to the target automatically as long as there is any target on the screen
 + Press Ctrl + C to terminate the program

 ## Current model's training hyper parameter
 + yolov5: yolov5s, epoch 50, batch size 16